aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/development.md

 [INFO] Restored changes from /Users/xxx/.cache/pre-commit/patch1590742434.
 ```

-Command will automatically detect changed files using git status and run tests according their type.
+Command will automatically detect changed files using `git status` and run tests according their type.

+!!! note
-> This process is also implemented in project CI to ensure code quality and compliance with ansible development process.
+    This process is also implemented in project CI to ensure code quality and compliance with Ansible development process.

-### Configure git hook
+### Configure Git hook

-To automatically run tests when running a commit, configure your repository whit command:
+To automatically run tests when running a commit, configure your repository with the following command:

 ```shell
 $ pre-commit install